Aznbai/pseudo-autonomous-drone-2/README.md

 ## Usage

 PAD2 can be used as a chord pattern or melody generator with any MIDI device.
-It is capable of producing formally correct and harmonic progressions based on user input of:
+It is capable of producing formally correct and harmonic progressions.
+Main parameters of this generative process are changeable via the user interface: Tempo, Root Note, Scale, Progression and the probability of random change for each.

-- Tempo
-- Root note
-- Scale
-- Progression
+The probabilities of chord/note Transposition, Substitution, Mute and addition of 5th, 7th, 11t obertones are also presented in UI.

 ## License